simonw/s3-ocr/README.md

 ## Creating a SQLite index of your OCR results

-The `s3-ocr index <database_file> <bucket>` command creates a SQLite database contaning the results of the OCR, and configure SQLite full-text search for the text:
+The `s3-ocr index <bucket> <database_file>` command creates a SQLite database contaning the results of the OCR, and configure SQLite full-text search for the text:

 ```
-% s3-ocr index index.db sfms-history
+% s3-ocr index sfms-history index.db
 Fetching job details  [####################################]  100%
 Populating pages table  [####################----------------]   55%  00:03:18
 ```